Pfern/TtT-in-Portugal-2016/TtT_session_4.md

 ### The role of questioning in learning; Formative Assessment;

 ### Using questionnaires to promote peer instruction and content delivery;
+Quotes form "Peer Intruction, Getting students to think in class" by Erik Mazur , pdf available [here](http://mazur.harvard.edu/sentFiles/Mazur_274537.pdf)

+".. while listening is largely a passive activity, reading more easily engages the mind and it allows more time for the imagination to explore questions."

+"the first exposure to new material comes from reading printed material before the lecture reading."

+to be continued ....
+SEE QUESTIONNAIRE  IN THE PDF

 ### Diagnostic questionnaires
 ALLEGRA